Engee documentation

 Details

-The value of the magnetic flux at which the transformer becomes saturated.
+The value of the magnetic flux at which the transformer is saturated.

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Single saturation point.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Single saturation point.

 Units